 - More importantly, most asset allocation and momentum systems presented in the literature are data-mined and conditioned on price series properties that may not be present in the future.
 Showing robustness to moving average variations is not enough to prove that such methods are not artifacts of data-mining bias.

-In this blog I will concentrate on two of the above issues.
+In this article I will concentrate only on No. 4.
 First I will show through a randomization study that a moving average model lacks intelligence and then I will explain why such models are based on wishful thinking.

 Exit at the next open if MA(3) < monthly MA(10)